Thibault-Mattera/Recommendation_System_Restaurants/README.md

 - Cuisine style
 - Price range
 - Restaurant' popularity

-Your profile is compared to a database containing the Trip Advisor reviewers profiles.
+Your profile is compared to the database containing the Trip Advisor reviewers' profiles.
-The system finds the profiles that are closest to yours and extract the most corresponding restaurants.
+The system finds the profiles that are closest to yours and extract the corresponding restaurants.

 ### Try it!